-21 dead as Cholera ravages Delta communities
+21 dead as cholera ravages Delta communities

 He said medical teams were on top of the situation, adding that vaccination of the citizens had commenced.

-The director in charge of Community Health Services at the Delta State Primary Healthcare Development Agency, Dr. Paul Yinkore also attributed the cause of the water borne disease to the influx of adulterated sachet water.
+Director in charge of Community Health Services at the Delta State Primary Healthcare Development Agency, Paul Yinkore, also attributed the cause of the water borne disease to the influx of adulterated sachet water.

 Leave a Reply